-In July the Secretary of State set out the funding arrangements for 2017 to 2018 in her statement to Parliament.
-More detailed information on funding arrangements for 2017 to 2018, including changes in the funding system from 2016 to 2017, can be found in school funding arrangements 2017 to 2018 guidance.
+In July 2016, the Secretary of State set out the funding arrangements for 2017 to 2018 in her statement to Parliament and more detailed information, including changes in the funding systems from the previous year, can be found in the school funding arrangements 2017 to 2018 guidance.

 2016 to 2017 academic year

 In July 2015, EFA wrote to academies, highlighting the key points on academy funding, following the publication of schools funding arrangements for 2016 to 2017.

 We issued funding allocation statements to academies using the EFA Information Exchange via Secure Access by 31 March 2016.

 You can read the funding allocation pack (FAP) guides to help understand your allocation.
 They include sample tables, and explain how we calculate each element.
 You can also read FAP guides for academies opening during the academic year.

 Academy funding: an overview

 Watch our collection of videos for information on how we calculate academy allocations.

 We calculate most of an academy’s revenue funding using the pupil numbers taken from either the autumn census return or an agreed estimate of pupil numbers, as outlined in the academy’s funding agreement.